-The vision for the EngInE is that it significantly contributes to the McGill and Montreal entrepreneurial and innovation ecosystems.
+The vision for the McGill Engine is that it significantly contributes to the McGill, Montreal, and Quebec entrepreneurial and innovation ecosystems.
 Entrepreneurship requires a range of skills and attitudes, aspirations, activities, support, and networks.
 In the longer term, successful entrepreneurship positively feeds back into the ecosystem, as experienced entrepreneurs often become mentors, advisors, angel investors, venture capitalists, philanthropists, and public speakers that serve to support and inspire others.
 To help students succeed personally and professionally, we encourage and support the entrepreneurial and innovation mindsets that include initiative and self-direction, empathy, risk-taking, flexibility and adaptability, creativity and innovation, critical thinking, and problem solving.

 Katya Marc, M.Eng, MBA

 katya.marc [at] mcgill.ca (Email)

-Katya works closely with faculty members and students in advancing their technologically-based ideas and research, in teaching the entrepreneurial mindset, in the promotion of technologies and expertise of the Faculty to potential partners, and facilitates interaction between the various stakeholders in the projects to achieve successful collaborations and transfer of outstanding research from the labs to the marketplace.
-She helped put in place the McGill EngInE and its programs.
-She has been working at McGill for over 19 years, servicing mainly the Faculty of Engineering for their research/service contract and intellectual property commercialization needs, and for helping build the entrepreneurial mindset and skills of its members.
+Katya works closely with faculty members and students in advancing their technologically-based ideas and research, in teaching the entrepreneurial mindset, in the promotion of technologies and expertise of the Faculty to potential partners, and facilitates interaction between the various stakeholders in the projects to achieve successful connections, collaborations, and transfers of outstanding research from the labs to the marketplace.
+She helped co-found the McGill Engine and its programs.
+She has been working at McGill for over 20 years, servicing mainly the Faculty of Engineering for their research/service contract and intellectual property commercialization needs, and for helping build the entrepreneurial mindset and skills of its members.
 Prior to joining McGill, Katya was an industrial technology advisor with the National Research Council of Canada’s Industrial Research Assistance Program (NRC’s IRAP), and before that worked for Eastman Chemical Company in Canada, USA, and Malaysia for over six years in multiple areas: technical sales, process and development control, production, and technical service.